Home » Antique Furniture Restoration »

 The Delicate Work of Marquetry & Inlay Restoration

 During restoration, damaged or missing sections of marquetry or inlay are carefully assessed and repaired.
 We may replicate missing pieces using matching materials and techniques to seamlessly integrate new components with the original design.
 Attention is given to preserving the historical and aesthetic integrity of the piece, ensuring that the restored marquetry or inlay maintains its authenticity and beauty.

 The painstaking and delicate work of marquetry restoration and inlay restoration demands that each piece is individually cut by hand.
 Colouring of individual pieces to blend with the original furniture, using traditional techniques such as sand shading, which is the process of applying heat to veneer in order to achieve a look of shadow and depth.
 Marquetry and inlay may be applied to many different types of furniture, including chairs, bookcases, cabinets and clocks.

-To discuss marquetry restoration, inlay restoration or any other aspect of an item of furniture that you might wish to bring back to its full glory please do not hesitate to contact me.
+To discuss marquetry restoration in Oxfordshire or Gloucestershire, inlay restoration or any other aspect of an item of furniture that you might wish to bring back to its full glory please do not hesitate to contact me.
 All restoration work is done entirely by hand using traditional techniques.

 Call 01608 658856 or click the button below to make an enquiry.